sewaneedata/TN-disenfranchisement-2024/README.md

 - [Khalilah Karriem,](https://github.com/kkarriemk1234) Jackson State University C'26
 - [Santana Etchison,](https://github.com/santanaetch) The University of the South C'27
 - [Adri Silva,](https://github.com/adri-elle-silva) The University of the South C'24

+### Notes
+1. All the required data is in the data folder.
+2. For some datasets, our team did prep work in Excel.
+This allowed us to webscrape (automatically convert data from websites into manipulateable datasets) and quickly reformat data.
+We then renamed and cleaned the data in .csvs files.
+You can find these cleaned csvs files with the rest of our datasets in our data folder.
+3. You may need a census api key (request one [here](https://api.census.gov/data/key_signup.html)) to access the census data.
+Then, learn more about using your api key with the tidycensus package [here](https://walker-data.com/census-r/an-introduction-to-tidycensus.html).